alaakh42/La-Liga-Chatbot/laliga_intents.md

 - what would i do without you, You’re wonderful
 - you’re wonderful
 - i can’t thank you enough
-- to say thank you is not enough
 - many thanks
 - truly appreciate it
 - cannot thank you enough